Josverl/autodoc201/docs/library/cmath.rst

 .. autoapidata:: e
     :no-index:

-   base of the natural logarithm

 .. autoapidata:: pi
     :no-index:

-   the ratio of a circle's circumference to its diameter

 ..
-BUG : the docstrings of the data items are not extracted, and an incorrect description is shown
+BUG : when using autodoc the docstrings of the data items are not extracted, and an incorrect description is shown
 ..
 "Convert a string or number to a floating point number, if possible."

 .. possibly related: